holyokecodes/Arduino-Solar-Tracker/ReadMe.markdown

 # Project: Arduino Solar Sunflower

 A sun tracker is an automatic platform that always turns its face towards the sun throughout the day like a sunflower.
-This project is a sunflower sun trackers using Arduino, a servo motor, photoresistors, and some code to bring it to life.
+This project is a sunflower sun tracker using Arduino, a servo motor, photoresistors, and some code to bring it to life.

 ## Step 1: Assemble the circuit